busingebrian/testSonarAndJacoco/README.md

  - Environment: Sets environment variables.
 The backslash in SONAR\_FORCEAUTHENTICATION should be removed to correctly define SONAR_FORCEAUTHENTICATION.

+By following these steps, you should be able to successfully set up and run SonarQube using Docker Compose.
 ### Running the Configuration
  - Create a Directory: Create a directory for your Docker Compose file.